egojoseph/InsightPredictor/README.md

 **InsightPredictor** is a structured machine learning pipeline focused on regression-based prediction using synthetic data.
 It simulates a real-world AI development workflow - including data generation, training, evaluation, and prediction - backed by version-controlled contributions with accurate historical context.

 This project was created and is maintained by **Ego Joseph**.
-It is open-source and welcomes public contributions to enhance its scope, features, and practical applications.
+It is open-source and welcomes public contributions to enhance its scope, features and practical applications.

 ---